 1. Through your workplace campaign – Numerous workplaces in the National Capital Area participate in annual United Way NCA workplace campaigns.
 Ask your payroll department for more information and how to make a donation.
 This option allows you to donate from each paycheck and spread out your investment.

 2. Online – Visit https://unitedwaynca.org/donate to make your gift online and indicate that you’re interested in becoming a Young Philanthropist.

-3. Send us your donation – Checks and pledge forms can be mailed to United Way NCA, Attn.
-Gabrielle Sherb, Department 0751, Washington, DC 20073-0751.
+3. Send us your donation – Checks and pledge forms can be mailed to United Way NCA, Department 0751, Washington, DC 20073-0751.
 For more information, please email firstname.lastname@example.org.

-To be a successful young philanthropist, start by choosing a cause that means something to you.
-Whether it’s feeding the homeless or providing support to Veterans, choose one that you care passionately about.
+To be a successful Young Philanthropist, start by choosing a cause that means something to you.
+Whether it’s feeding those experiencing homelessness or providing support to veterans, choose one that you care passionately about.
 Then, think about how you can contribute.
-Contributions can be more than financial – dedicate your time, your creativity, or ask for contributions to your cause in lieu of birthday presents.
-There are so many ways to embody philanthropy as a young professional in DC.
+Contributions can be more than financial – dedicate your time, your creativity or ask for contributions to your cause instead of birthday presents.
+There are so many ways to embody philanthropy as a Young Philanthropist in DC.
 Find what works for you!

 Young Philanthropists hold monthly events that vary among service and volunteer opportunities, social and networking events, and learning opportunities.
 Events occur anywhere from one to three times per month.

 Our quarterly newsletter, Community Matters, keeps you informed on all things United Way NCA, including volunteer opportunities, news, upcoming events to attend, a letter from our president & CEO, Rosie Allen-Herring, and so much more.